gem/oq-engine/doc/installing/slurm.md

 spawned by them will run in parallel and use all of the machines of the cluster.

+## Running out of quota

+Right now the engine store all of its files (intermediate results and calc_XXX.hdf5 files) under the $HOME/oqdata directory.
+It is therefore easy to run out of the quota for large calculations.
+Fortunaly there is an environment variable $OQ_DATADIR that can be configured to point to some other target, like a directory on a large shared disk.
+Such directory must be accessible in read/write mode from all workers in the clusters.
+Another option is to set a `shared_dir` in the `openquake.cfg` file and then the engine will store its data under the path `shared_dir/$HOME/oqdata`.
+This option is preferable since it will work transparently for all users but only the sysadmin can set it.

 ## Installing SLURM

 This section is for the administrators of the SLURM cluster.